 A complex blend of bottom contours work to channel water efficiently through the fins, creating positive lift and hold through decisive turns.
 The Rocker (the curve of the surfboard from nose to tail) strikes a balance between the traditionally flatter rocker of a Single Fin (for speed) and the more pronounced rocker of the modern Thruster (for maneuverability).

-Finally, the fin itself forms a crucial component of the design.
-Working with Futures technology, we produced a unique fin template with a large rake for tighter turns.
+The fin itself forms a crucial component of any board design.
+Working with Futures, we produced a unique fin template with a large rake for tighter turns.
 Using carbon-fiber, the base of the fin is made strong for stability, and foiled to a fine edge that flexes as pressure is applied.
 This flex pattern determines how the board handles on the water and is carefully balanced for maximum control and drive.

 "You can use a modern style approach if you want real performance or just keep it real classic and maintain a one-line approach" says professional surfer, Eric Geiselman.
 Subsequently, the Slip-In is a proven functional surfboard used by devotees and professional surfers alike, the world over.

-Professional surfer, Josh Mulcoy says: "It has all the good qualities of a single-fin, but at the same time, you can turn it on a dime.
+Josh Mulcoy, a surfers with an open mind searching for new experiences says: "It has all the good qualities of a single-fin, but at the same time, you can turn it on a dime.
 It has the best of both worlds: the thruster feel and the speed, but you can get on a rail like you do on a single-fin."

-Under the mantra SUR FOR WRD, Meyerhoffer surfboards continues its unique evolution, gaining momentum and following.
+Meyerhoffer continues his unique evolution of the boards, gaining momentum and a following.
 Enjoying status at the vanguard of surfboard design, Thomas now silences his critics by allowing the surfboard to speak for itself.
 His beautifully functional, powerfully simple designs are now used by devotees and professional surfers alike, the world over.

 Living on the coast of California, overlooking the surf, he stays close to the source of his inspiration and the international community of surfers that surrounds him.
 Just as the Pacific Ocean is ever changing the surfboard, by extension, holds infinite design possibilities for him.
 Free to challenge the limits of process and form, he is liberated: a feeling that flows through his broad design practice.